-You should apply a clear liquid silicone sealer to the grout joints of tub or shower enclosures that are finished with ceramic tile.
+It is recommended that a clear liquid silicone sealer be applied to the grout joints of tub or shower enclosures that are finished with ceramic tile.
 This should be done every six months.
 This sealer is used to prevent the porous grout from allowing water to seep through to the substrate material behind the tile.
 This sealing cannot be done until the grout has cured for approximately six to eight weeks.
 Please note this is a liquid product and should not be confused with silicon based caulking.
 Follow the manufacturer's recommendations for application.